cokelaer/damona/doc/joss/paper.md

 **Damona** is a light manager for Singularity containers.
 It should be straightforward to use for end-users with little knowledge in computer science of software deployment.
 For developers, it is still compatible with your Conda environment: you may have as many **Damona** environments in parallel that will host Singularity containers.
 An environment can be set up for a given analysis.
 It is then easy to export the containers and share them in another environment.
 Each developer will adjust the trade-off between packages installed with Conda and containers installed with **Damona** based on its needs.

 The goal of **Damona** is not to replace Conda or Singularity but to use them effectively and complement them when required.
 In particular, we designed **Damona** so as to provide the containers required by [Sequana pipelines](https://sequana.readthedocs.io) [@Cokelaer2017].
 Therefore, we provide some singularities but more as examples and proof-of-concept rather than an exhaustive set of Singularity containers.

+The main purpose of **Damona** is for developers to provide an easy solution for their end-users to install third-party tools more easily thanks to Singularity containers.

 In the following, we quickly describe the principle of **Damona** followed by some test cases.